Driving While High: What Are the Laws in Canada?

 Impaired driving is the primary criminal cause of bodily harm or death in Canada.
 40% of Canadian drivers killed in vehicle crashes tested positive for drugs.
 This figure exceeds the percentage of drivers that tested positive for alcohol (33%).
 Unfortunately, these statistics indicate that the legalization of cannabis has caused more cannabis-related road accidents.

 At Canada Drives, we believe in having fun responsibly.
 In this post, we answer some common questions about the legal limits of cannabis, and how driving while high is viewed in the eyes of the law.

 Let’s start with the basics.
 DUI stands for driving under the influence.
 “Influence” refers to being intoxicated as a result of the consumption of drugs, alcohol, or any other substance that alters your behaviour and responses.

 Since cannabis is now legal, Canadians have begun to question the influence or impact of cannabis on driving.
 To answer that question, let’s explore the science and legality of this issue.

 Consumption of weed causes people to feel euphoric, relaxed, and experience heightened sensory capabilities.
-While under the influence of cannabis, individuals can also experience negative effects such as confusion, sleepiness, forgetfulness, and lack of concentration.
+While under the influence of cannabis, individuals can also experience negative effects such as confusion, sleepiness, forgetfulness, paranoia, and lack of concentration.